Actors read work at a Performance Workshop

 ABOUT THE COURSE

-The INTERMEDIATE COURSE consists of 10 day-long sessions that take place from 10am-5.30pm for one Friday per month plus a final Performance Workshop in June.
+The INTERMEDIATE COURSE consists of 10 day-long sessions that take place from 10.30am-5.30pm for one Friday per month -- including a final day-long Performance Workshop.

 HOW IT WORKS

 There are 6 WRITERS on the Intermediate Course.
 This reduced number is to allow sufficient time for each writer to talk through their current play during the afternoon of each day-long session.

 All writers are encouraged to share their work with the whole group before each monthly session.